Institutional Repositories: Essential Infrastructure for Scholarship in the Digital Age

 - Obtaining content for the repository -- promoting the repository, building buy-in from contributors, establishing content policies, determining types of materials to be included in the repository, self-archiving versus mediated archiving

 - Copyright permissions -- appending supplemental language to publication agreements, SHERPA/roMEO, keeping track of copyright permissions, developing a decision flowchart for copyright permissions

-- Expanding the institutional repository -- liasing with other law school departments, sharing an institutional repository
+- Expanding the institutional repository -- liaising with other law school departments, sharing an institutional repository

-Watson, Carol A.; Donovan, James M.; and Bluh, Pamela, "Institutional Repositories: Essential Infrastructure for Scholarship in the Digital Age" (2009).
-Research on Institutional Repositories: Articles and Presentations.
-Paper 61.
+Watson, Carol; Donovan, James M.; and Bluh, Pamela, "Institutional Repositories: Essential Infrastructure for Scholarship in the Digital Age" (2009).
+Law Repositories.
+Paper 34.